 If USCIS denied your DACA renewal application, it would be best to reach out to an immigration lawyer or accredited representative to walk you through your options.
 According to USCIS policy, you generally cannot appeal a denial decision or file a motion for USCIS to reopen or reconsider your DACA renewal denial.

 However, in certain instances where the denial is because of a USCIS administrative error, you can submit a service request for USCIS to look into your case.
 Administrative errors would include things like if USCIS sent your RFE notice to an old address even though you had informed them of a change of address before issuing the RFE.

 If, on the other hand, USCIS finds that you are ineligible for DACA and you do not have any evidence to prove that you are eligible, you probably won’t be able to appeal or reapply.
-In that case. you may have to consider other immigration benefits.
-We can help you figure out what benefits you may be eligible for if you complete our eligibility screener.
+In that case, you may have to consider other immigration benefits.